afigegoznaet/YAC_Commander/README.md

 * possibility to abort moving
 * possibility to remove files from queue
 * Tab restore capability
+* View file (in hex mode) -> using this project: https://github.com/virinext/QHexView

 Known issues:
 * On Linux, dir doesn't refresh if some action is performed in the other tab, containing the same dir